Part 27: std::variant Events + std::visit Dispatching — Type-Safe "What Happened"

 Zero-Overhead Proof

-std::visit combined with if constexpr generates code from the compiler equivalent to:
+With std::visit combined with if constexpr, the code generated by the compiler is equivalent to:

 if (event.tag == 0) {